 Are sports your obsession?
-Then why not make it your career?
+Then why not make sports your career?
 No, we’re not talking about strappin’ on your helmet and going to an NFL tryout—not unless you’re so athletically inclined.
-No, there’s lots of ways you can turn your sports knowledge and enthusiasm into money.
+No, there are lots of ways you can turn your sports knowledge and enthusiasm into money.

-Here are 5 ways to make money as a sports fan.
+Here are five ways to make money as a sports fan.

 Create a Sports Blog

 You could also start a vlog on a video streaming website.
 On sites like YouTube, you can earn money if you get enough views on your video.
-Be sure you get great vlogging equipment, like a high-quality mic and headphones.
+You get excellent vlogging equipment, like a high-quality mic and headphones.

 Bet on Sports

 If you’re a high-roller, you might be able to make some money gambling on sports.
-Obviously, this is more of a high-risk way to earn money and you should definitely exercise caution so you don’t wind up in a huge financial hole.
+This is more of a high-risk way to earn money, and you should exercise caution, so you don’t wind up in a huge financial hole.
 Abide by the golden rule: never bet more than you’re willing to lose.

 There are several ways you can bet on sports.
-First, you can bet online—the internet is one of the few places where you’re able to gamble legally, but this is only available in some states.
+First, you can bet online—the internet is one of the few places where you can gamble legally, but this is only available in some states.
 Check out the best online sports betting in your location in the US.

 Otherwise, you’ll mostly have to do your sports betting in select locations.
-Most states have casinos where you’re able to bet on sports, but there may be other betting venues, like horse racing tracks, that you can find in some places.
+Most states have casinos where you can bet on sports, but there may be other betting venues, like horse racing tracks, that you can find in some places.

-Use your sports knowledge and intuition to make the best bets possible (the data revolution in sports makes it easier than ever to make precise betting decisions).
-Also make sure you do research on the earnings minimum to file taxes—the IRS may require you to report your gambling winnings.
+Use your sports knowledge and intuition to make the best bets possible (the data revolution in sports makes it easier to make precise betting decisions).
+Also, make sure you research the earnings minimum to file taxes—the IRS may require you to report your gambling winnings.

 Play Fantasy Sports

 You can also make money by playing fantasy sports.
-Fantasy Football and Fantasy Baseball have a huge base of players who are willing to pay large buy-ins for competitive leagues.
+Fantasy Football and Fantasy Baseball have a massive base of players willing to pay large buy-ins for competitive leagues.
 These leagues offer extremely lucrative prize pools for the winner.

-If you’re consistently a fantasy sports champ, you might consider joining a league with a large buy-in so you could potentially get a big payday for winning.
-Just like with betting, be sure to use your sports knowledge to build a good team and set a successful roster each week.
+If you’re consistently a fantasy sports champ, you might consider joining a league with a significant buy-in so you could potentially get a big payday for winning.
+Like with betting, be sure to use your sports knowledge to build a good team and set a successful roster each week.

 Sell Sports Memorabilia

-Another great way you can earn money on sports is to sell sports memorabilia to collectors.
-There are plenty of sports collectors out there who are willing to pay top-dollar for certain items.
-Oftentimes, these items include signed memorabilia, like signed photographs, jerseys, and gear.
+Another great way to earn money on sports is to sell sports memorabilia to collectors.
+There are plenty of sports collectors who are willing to pay top dollar for particular items.
+Often, these items include signed memorabilia, like signed photographs, jerseys, and gear.

-However, collectors might also be seeking certain types of memorabilia that are associated with a great player or a great moment—like a jersey that was worn during a memorable game, or even a ticket stub to a legendary event.
-If you’re a big sports fan and you’re constantly going to big events, then you might even have some of these types of items in your own home.
+However, collectors might also be seeking specific memorabilia associated with a great player or a great moment—like a jersey worn during a memorable game or even a ticket stub to a legendary event.
+If you’re a big sports fan and constantly going to significant events, you might even have some of these items in your own home.

 If you love being behind a camera, you could make a lot of money by doing sports photography.
-There’s a huge market for sports photography, from little league teams, to high school and college teams, to professional sports.
-Shooting photography for sports is a whole different beast because most sports are very fast, which makes it more difficult to capture high-quality still photos.
-But with a little practice, you could be taking some amazing photos that people are more than willing to pay you for.
+There’s a huge market for sports photography, from minor league teams to high school and college teams to professional sports.
+Shooting photography for sports is a whole different beast because most marks are very fast, making it more challenging to capture high-quality still photos.
+But with a bit of practice, you could be taking some amazing images that people are more than willing to pay you for.